Self-Supervised Learning of Graph Neural Networks: A Unified Review: Contrastive Learning

-Many contrastive learning studies~\cite{sun2019infograph, hassani2020contrastive, you2020graph} propose to include projection heads $g_i$ when computing the MI estimations.
-For example, \citet{sun2019infograph, hassani2020contrastive} use 3-layer MLPs, \citet{you2020graph} use 2-layer MLPs as the projection heads and \citet{sun2019infograph} applies a linear projection to the graph-level representation.
-The projection heads are shown to significantly improve the contrastive learning performance~\cite{chen2020simple}.
 We consider MI estimators that include projection heads as parametric estimators and those without projection heads as non-parametric estimators.
 Then a reasonable explanation to the observation that the contrastive methods with projection heads usually achieve better performance is that parametric estimators provide better estimation to the mutual information.